nawrockie/infernal_gpipe_tests_ssu_lsu/00README.txt

    methods' section' for more information on output files from the comparison.)

-D. Summarize all the results into a single tabular file.
+D. Summarized all the results into a single tabular file.
 This step was done by the 'step9-wrapper-summarize-all-comparisons.sh' script which calls 'step9-helper-summarize-all-comparisons.pl'.

+See 00TOREPRODUCE for instructions on how to reproduce.

 --------------------------------------
 Summary table and discussion of results: